 I’m going to assume you said yes, so with that being said, let’s get into it!

-Just keep in mind that days are shorter in fall, winter, and spring, so you may need to adjust your plans accordingly.
+Just keep in mind that days are shorter in fall, winter, and spring as compared to summer, so you may need to adjust your plans accordingly.

 This itinerary is packed with must-see spots for a full day in Yosemite but don’t worry if you can’t fit everything in.